cisco-en-programmability/ansible-collection-catalystwan/roles/software_upgrades_remote/README.md

 1. Verifies that required variables for the role are present.
 2. Informs the user to ensure the FTP server is correctly configured for remote server upgrades.
-3. Configures the remote server within Cisco vManage.
+3. Configures the remote server within Cisco Manager.
 4. Retrieves and validates the list of remote server repositories.
-5. Uploads software images from the remote server to the Cisco vManage software repository.
+5. Uploads software images from the remote server to the Cisco Manager software repository.
-6. Filters and asserts the presence of required software images in the vManage software repository.
+6. Filters and asserts the presence of required software images in the Manager software repository.
-7. Executes software upgrade operations on vManage, vBond, and vSmart controllers.
+7. Executes software upgrade operations on Manager, vBond, and vSmart controllers.
 8. Sets the default software version on the controllers.
 9. Cleans up available software images from the controllers if desired.
 10. Verifies that the activated version is set as the current and default version.